 Kidsgrove is a Town in the county of Staffordshire.

-There are great places to visit near Kidsgrove including some great caves, cities, towns, villages, castles, historic buildings, ancient sites, roman sites and hills.
+There are great places to visit near Kidsgrove including some great caves, cities, towns, villages, castles, historic buildings, ancient sites, lakes, roman sites, hills and country parks.

-Don't miss Kidsgrove, Tamworth, Rugeley, and Leek's towns if visiting the area around Kidsgrove.
+Don't miss Stoke-on-Trent, and Lichfield's cities if visiting the area around Kidsgrove.

 The area close to Kidsgrove boasts some of the best villages including Mow Cop.